sz3k/sz3k/README.md

 ### Hi there 👋

+Guess this is where I let you be a fly on the wall of whatever I'm doing, eh?

+Maybe soon.
 <!--
 **sz3k/sz3k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.